 Media Visit Guidelines

-One of the primary functions of the Toronto Convention and Visitors Association (Tourism Toronto) Media Relations Department is to assist travel media who are on assignment to produce a Toronto feature with a strategic media outlet.
+One of the primary functions of the Toronto Convention and Visitors Association (Destination Toronto) Media Relations Department is to assist travel media who are on assignment to produce a Toronto feature with a strategic media outlet.

 We receive a considerable number of requests from travel writers seeking legitimate travel writer privileges.
 We also receive a number of requests from individuals portraying themselves as travel writers in an attempt to receive the same privileges.
 As a result and to most effectively meet journalists’ editorial, photographic and/or broadcast needs, we ask cooperation in following these guidelines: